meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Vitamin A

+<a id="orgd94eb62"></a>

+## Gelatin, glycine, GAGs

+Collagen is a type of protein that dominates in bone joints, skin and other &ldquo;chewy&rdquo; parts of an animal.
+Dogs and wolves spend a long time chewing bones in order to get this.
+If we heat collagen, it turns into a different protein we call gelatin.

+The collagen is what makes the chewy parts chewy, and contains the amino acids *glycine* and *proline*, which are uncommon in other foods &#x2013; the chewy parts are our primary dietary source of these amino acids.

+Is it important to eat these bits?

+Well, I&rsquo;ll just observe that it&rsquo;s common to prescribe something called glucosamine to people with arthritis, because it helps with joint health.
+And it turns out glucosamine is a member of a category of nutrients, glucosaminoglycans (GAGs), and it works better to supplement all of these.
+And it turns out that Nature&rsquo;s only source of the full spectrum of GAGs, is also the same place we find glycine.
+The chewy bits.
+The gelatinous bone broth.

+Apparently it&rsquo;s known that glycine, proline and GAGs are building blocks for our joints.
+How come no one told me this in nutrition class?
+I don&rsquo;t want arthritis.

+The body can produce some amounts of glycine of its own, expending folate to do so, so vegans would be wise to eat a lot of beans for the folate.

+<a id="orgaed8fd2"></a>

+## Methionine-glycine balance

+Your food doesn&rsquo;t just determine your health, it determines the very thoughts you think!
+Chris Masterjohn&rsquo;s essay  [Meat, Organs, Bones and Skin](https://www.westonaprice.org/health-topics/meat-organs-bones-and-skin/) highlights a process called methylation which is regulated by the proportions of methionine and glycine in your diet &#x2013; that is, how much muscle meat you eat compared to skin, cartilage and bone broth.
+Let me quote a piece:

+> Two analogies should prove useful to help us understand the need to balance mental stability with mental flexibility.
+In the first, we could imagine a potter who makes clay flexible by moistening it before attempting to make something out of it.
+Too little moisture will lead to brittle clay: it is too dry to shape into anything, and applying enough force to change its shape will simply make it break, exposing rough and sharp edges.
+Too much moisture will make it easy to manipulate, but no shape given to it will hold.
+The right amount of moisture will make the clay malleable enough to manipulate into something useful or beautiful, and yet stable enough to retain the shape given it.
+>
+> Similarly, not enough methylation could lead to “brittle” mental states.
+Such states are difficult to change, but when they do change, the transitions are sudden and without warning.
+This brittleness could lead to dangerous situations.
+For example, ordinarily when we get angry, the process is gradual enough that we may realize what is happening to us and stop ourselves from acting out in our anger, or someone else may notice that we are becoming angry and intervene to diffuse the situation.
+If our mental states are too brittle, however, we may act violently without warning, giving neither ourselves nor those around us any opportunity to recognize what is happening and intervene.
+Alternatively, too much methylation could make our minds like a bowl of liquid clay: easy to make a mess with, but difficult to shape into something beautiful or useful.
+>
+> In the second analogy, we could consider our consciousness like a net through which thousands of thoughts fly every day.
+These thoughts could be about basic biological drives and needs like food, sex, and sleep; they could be about the multitude of things we need to get done; or they could be thoughts that motivate us, whether to do good things or to do things that would get us into trouble.
+To achieve mental health, our net of consciousness needs enough flexibility that we are able to manipulate it as each thought approaches, choosing either to let it pass through or to hold on to it.
+This net also needs enough stability, however, to hold onto beneficial thoughts for as long as they are needed.
+Without flexibility, we hold onto everything that comes our way indiscriminately.
+Without stability, we cannot hold onto anything at all.
+With a proper balance, we become masters of our thoughts rather than their captives.

+In particular, this is fascinating &#x2013; emphasis mine:

+> Vegetarians excrete almost twice the level of a unique marker of glycine deficiency in their urine as omnivores.<sup>17</sup>  This suggests that excluding animal products from the diet could not only lead to a generally inadequate level of methylation because of lower intakes of methionine and vitamin B12, but the lower intake of glycine could also lead to transient periods of excessive methylation.
+This could theoretically result in **seesawing between excessive mental stability and excessive mental flexibility**.
+>
+> The purpose of this article, however, is not to denigrate vegetarian diets but to emphasize the importance of nutrient-dense animal foods.
+A standard omnivorous diet is hardly the ideal.
+Even omnivores excrete substantial amounts of the marker of glycine deficiency discussed above in their urine.
+This could be because the typical omnivore fails to make use of skin and bones in their diet.

-<a id="org34e1fc2"></a>
+<a id="org1b08628"></a>

-## Creatine
+## Choline

-People commonly see creatine as a bodybuilder thing &#x2013; why would normal people need creatine?
-Actually, bodybuilders may need it the least &#x2013; they&rsquo;re used to challenging their muscles to the maximum as it is, and I believe this will produce the full MPS reaction (muscle protein synthesis).
-For people who don&rsquo;t exercise much, this could mean an extra kick whenever they do lift something, and more energy to make the decision *to lift it* in the first place.
-That&rsquo;s just a supposition, but it opens my mind to creatine as a nutrient for normal people.
-Forget its association to the gym and analyze it like any other nutrient.

-Creatine is a naturally occurring substance &#x2013; about half of your creatine is produced inside your body, the other half is provided from meat, eggs and fish.

-What it does is sit in your muscle, just like glycogen, ready to provide energy.
-It&rsquo;s a straightforward job.
-A difference from glycogen in strenuous exercise is that creatine gets used up almost immediately and recharges in time for the next set of exercise &#x2013; and for a given set, a tiny portion of the energy comes from creatine.
-That may be because strenuous exercise is strenuous, it uses lots of energy all at once.
-Perhaps for less strenuous exercise, such as walking, a greater fraction will come from creatine?

-From various Internet anecdotes, people who eat animals often feel no effect taking additional creatine, but vegans experience a significant difference: everything from moving to thinking becomes easier, apparently clearing away &ldquo;brain fog&rdquo;.

-A point on safety.
-There are various forms of creatine, and the form called **creatine monohydrate** has undergone extensive study, looking very safe in the prescribed quantities (5g/day), unless you have kidney problems.
-Can we extrapolate that if you were a heavy meat-eater you would also experience problems if your kidneys are not working right?
+I&rsquo;ve spent time on forums about human longevity, and one of the first things they like to supplement is choline.
+In addition, it&rsquo;s popular in the nootropics community, who think it may help your smarts.

+There are many forms of choline, like phosphatidylcholine and blah blah blah&#x2026; and it&rsquo;s present in all animal tissue, but what&rsquo;s interesting: **your body will expend the choline in order to &ldquo;neutralize&rdquo; methionine.**  As you know, the amino acid methionine is found in large quantities in muscle meat (and eggs).
+Which means that, if you eat muscle meat but not other parts of the animal, you may still fail to get enough choline.

+You shouldn&rsquo;t be wasting choline on this &#x2013; eat glycine-rich foods, see [Methionine-glycine balance](#orgaed8fd2).

+What&rsquo;s a good source of choline?
+Liver!
+It stands alone as an effective dietary choline source.

+For plant sources, the betaine found mostly in spinach (and to a small extent in beetroots, after which it&rsquo;s named), can be converted in the body to choline but not a lot.
+This makes spinach essential for vegans.

+Genetics can help.
+90% of Japanese people have a gene for converting some methionine to choline ([source](http://blog.cholesterol-and-health.com/2010/12/meeting-choline-requirement-eggs-organs.html)), but not so many Western people have it.

 <a id="org0a842ca"></a>

 ## Forms of omega-3

 There are different forms of omega-3.
-The plant-based version is Alpha-Linolenic Acid (ALA), which you can find in e.g. rapeseed oil and linseed oil.
+The plant-based version is alpha-linolenic acid (ALA), which you can find in e.g. rapeseed oil and linseed oil.
 Less than 1% of it (depends on genes?) is converted inside the body to the forms it uses: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

-Omega-3 in the true EPA/DHA form is mainly found in seafood, such as oily fish, and in brains (our brain is 15% DHA by weight, and brain health is intimately linked to DHA intake).
+Omega-3 in the true EPA/DHA form is mainly found in seafood, such as oily fish, and in brains (our brain is 15% DHA by weight, and unsurprisingly, brain health is intimately linked to DHA intake).
 To a small extent it is also found in fat from grass-fed animals, oysters, and some seaweeds.

 <a id="orga39fe0c"></a>